The best sunglasses for every budget, face shape and season

 The best sunglasses brands

-The best sunglasses brands combine top-notch UV protection and super stylish frames and there are an array of brands out there that do just that.
+The best sunglasses brands combine top-notch UV protection and super stylish frames, and there are an array of brands out there that do just that.

-When it comes to your chosen style, it’s worth considering the latest sunglasses trends for inspiration—while some styles never fall out of fashion such as oversized shapes, tortoiseshell and timeless frames, you may find yourself drawn to a pair you’ve previously not considered.
-If you find yourself asking what sunglasses suit me?—the general rule is to go for a shape that balances out your facial features.
+When it comes to your chosen style, it’s worth considering the latest sunglasses trends for inspiration.
+While some styles never fall out of fashion, such as oversized shapes, tortoiseshell and timeless frames, you may find yourself drawn to a pair you’ve previously not considered.
+If you find yourself asking what sunglasses suit me, the general rule is to go for a shape that balances out your facial features.

-For example, square faces should opt for softer shapes such as round and oval styles.
+For example, square faces should opt for softer shapes, such as round and oval styles.
 Whereas the best sunglasses for round faces are square and rectangular frames.

 If you have a heart-shaped face, then bottom-heavy, rounded or cat-eye styles will be your go-to.
-Diamond face shapes should veer towards oval and rectangle frames.
+Diamond face shapes should veer towards oval and rectangular frames.
 And finally, lucky oval faces can pretty much wear any frame with aviators and bold shapes looking particularly chic.

 How should sunglasses fit?